rafalp/Misago/dev-docs/plugins/hooks/copy-group-permissions-hook.md

 ## Example

-The code below implements a custom filter function that copies a permission from one group's `plugin_data` to the other
+The code below implements a custom filter function that copies a permission from one group's `plugin_data` to the other:

 ```python
 from django.http import HttpRequest